We Joined the Navy

-In addition to the credited cast, the film features uncredited cameos by Michael Bentine, Sidney James, Rodney Bewes and Dirk Bogarde (in a gag reference to his Doctor series role, Simon Sparrow).
+In addition to the credited cast, the film features uncredited cameos by Michael Bentine, Sidney James, Rodney Bewes and Dirk Bogarde.

 Director Wendy Toye said "it was a fun film to do it really was, because it is always lovely to work with Kenny More, it always was.
 And Lloyd Nolan was such an excellent actor."

 Plot

-Lieutenant Commander Robert Badger is an excellent naval officer with one major problem: he speaks the truth at the most inopportune times.
+Lieutenant Commander Robert Bollinger Badger, known everywhere in the Royal Navy as The Artful Bodger, is an excellent naval officer with one major problem: he speaks the truth at the most inopportune times.
 As a result, he is transferred to shore duty and then to instruct at the Royal Naval College.
 When his remarks are repeated by one of his students to the student's father, an anti-military member of Parliament, Badger has one last chance: he and three problem midshipmen are sent as exchange officers to the flagship of the United States Sixth Fleet.
 Their antics set back Anglo-American relations until they go ashore to a nation in the midst of a revolution.